Four pupils injured in knife attack at western German school

 Wuppertal is located just east of Dusseldorf.

-One pupil told dpa that a friend of his had seen two older pupils running down the stairs bleeding.
+One student told dpa that a friend of his had seen two older pupils running down the stairs bleeding.

 "I thought maybe they were fighting," he recalled.